IBM/integrity-enforcer/docs/README_FOR_RESOURCE_PROTECTION_PROFILE.md

 The resources covered by the rule above cannot be created/updated without signature, but you may want to define cases for allowing requests in certain situations.

-You can use `ignoreServiceAccount` to define service accounts is allowed to request for matched resources.
-For example, any requests by `secure-operator` service account is allowed in in `secure-ns`
+You can use `ignoreServiceAccount` to define service accounts are allowed to request for matched resources.
+For example, any requests by `secure-operator` service account is allowed in `secure-ns`

-### example
+### Example allow pattern
 ```
   ignoreServiceAccount:
   - match: